awsdocs/aws-freertos-docs/doc_source/userguide/dt-afr-troublshooting.md

 # Troubleshooting<a name="dt-afr-troublshooting"></a>

-Each test suite execution has a unique execution ID that is used to create a folder named `results/<execution-id>` in the `results` directory\.
-Individual test group logs are under the `results/<execution-id>/logs` directory\.
-Use the IDT for FreeRTOS console output to find the execution id, test case id, and test group id of the test case that failed and then open the log file for that test case named `results/<execution-id>/logs/<test_group_id>__<test_case_id>.log`\.
+Each test suite execution has a unique execution ID that is used to create a folder named `results/execution-id` in the `results` directory\.
+Individual test group logs are under the `results/execution-id/logs` directory\.
+Use the IDT for FreeRTOS console output to find the execution id, test case id, and test group id of the test case that failed and then open the log file for that test case named `results/execution-id/logs/test_group_id__test_case_id.log`\.
 The information in this file includes:
 + Full build and flash command output\.
 + Test execution output\.
 + More verbose IDT for FreeRTOS console output\.

 We recommend the following workflow for troubleshooting:

+1. If you see the error "*user/role* is not authorized to access this resource", make sure that you configure permissions as specified in [Create and Configure an AWS Account](dev-tester-prereqs.md#config-aws-account)\.

 1. Read the console output to find information, such as execution UUID and currently executing tasks\.

-1. Look in the `AFQ_Report.xml` file for error statements from each test\.
+1. Look in the `FRQ_Report.xml` file for error statements from each test\.
 This directory contains execution logs of each test group\.

-1. Look in the logs files under `/results/<execution-id>/logs`\.
+1. Look in the logs files under `/results/execution-id/logs`\.

 1. Investigate one of the following problem areas:
    + Device configuration, such as JSON configuration files in the `/configs/` folder\.
    + Device interface\.
 Check the logs to determine which interface is failing\.
    + Device tooling\.
 Make sure that the toolchains for building and flashing the device are installed and configured correctly\.
    + Make sure that you have a clean, cloned version of the FreeRTOS source code\.
 FreeRTOS releases are tagged according to FreeRTOS version\.
-To clone a specific version of the code, use git clone \-\-branch * <version\-number>* https://github\.com/aws/amazon\-freertos\.git\.
+To clone a specific version of the code, use `git clone --branch version-number https://github.com/aws/amazon-freertos.git`\.

 ## Troubleshooting Device Configuration<a name="troubleshoot-device-config"></a>

 When you use IDT for FreeRTOS, you must get the correct configuration files in place before you execute the binary\.
-If you are getting parsing and configuration errors, your first step should be to locate and use a configuration template appropriate for your environment\.
-These templates are located in the `<IDT_ROOT>/configs` directory\.
+If you're getting parsing and configuration errors, your first step should be to locate and use a configuration template appropriate for your environment\.
+These templates are located in the `IDT_ROOT/configs` directory\.

 If you are still having issues, see the following debugging process\.